 Newport Beach hosts the largest harbor parade in Southern California.
 More than a hundred boats, canoes, kayaks, and dinghies participate, each of them decked out in enough lights to almost turn night to day.
 Some high-end entrants are said to spend more than $50,000 decorating their vessels for the event.

-The harbor parade a favorite local tradition for Newport Beach residents, but it's also one of the country's top holiday happenings according to the New York Times.
+The harbor parade is a favorite local tradition for Newport Beach residents, but it's also one of the country's top holiday happenings.
 If you're visiting during the holidays from another part of the country (or even another part of the state), it's well worth putting on your to-do list.

 The parade runs for five days in mid-December, Wednesday through Sunday.
 You can get all the schedule details you need at the Boat Parade website.
 It starts at Bay Island at 6:30 p.m. each evening and finishes at the same spot 2.5 hours later.

 Each night of the parade features an all-star Grand Marshal who hosts the festivities.
 Grand Marshals include talented entertainers, athletes, and distinguished members of the community.
-Opening and closing night include spectacular fireworks that start about 9:00 p.m., launched from the Balboa Pier.
+Opening and closing nights include spectacular fireworks launched from the Balboa Pier that start around 9 p.m.

-The parade goes on rain or shine, but not when the water is unsafe.
+The parade goes on rain or shine but not when the water conditions are unsafe.
 If the Coast Guard issues a small watercraft advisory notice (which is rare), the parade is canceled.
-That decision happens nightly at 6:00 p.m. and they post a message about it on the parade website.
+That decision happens nightly at 6:00 p.m., and they post a message about it on the parade website.

 Anywhere along the Newport bayfront is good for watching the lighted boats pass by and seeing their reflections in the water.
 In general terms, the parade follows the inner edge of the bay, and it circles Balboa Island.
 Try these places to watch the parade from the shore: